RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/phosphorus_design_doc.md

   * Amount of phosphorus that have been lost from the field due to runoff.
 * Provide ability to add phosphorus via fertilizer to a field.
 * Provide ability to add phosphorus via manure to a field, with options for
-  * Manure applied with a machine.
+  * Manure applied with a machine (with both cow and now-cow manure).
-  * Manure applied with by animals grazing in said field.
+  * Manure applied by animals grazing in said field (with both cow and now-cow manure).

 * This section does not flush out the requirements that may be addressed in future versions of this module.
 See [Beyond Version 1](#beyond-version-1)